10 Common Facebook Problems and Errors (And How to Fix Them)

 Dig into the Social Fixer options and you’ll find many more ways to change the most annoying parts of Facebook.

-Common Facebook Errors
+Solutions for Common Facebook Errors

-9. Forgot Facebook Password
+9. You Forgot Your Facebook Password

-10. Can’t Connect to Facebook
+10. You Can’t Connect to Facebook

 - Check a website like Down for Everyone to see if Facebook is really down.
 If it is, you can’t do much more than wait.